unixorn/zsh-quickstart-kit/Readme.md

 If you still can’t see the powerline fonts then double-check that the font has been installed to a valid X font path.

 If you get garbled branch glyphs, make sure there isn't a separate font setting for non-ASCII characters in your terminal application that you also need to set to use a powerline-compatible font.
+Konsole needs to be set to use UTF-8 encoding, for example.

 ## Set up Zgen and the starter kit